Nomagno/Halfive/docs/specs/HWELQ_SPEC.md

   * Evaluates to 1 if `a` is an atom.
 Otherwise it evaluates to `%`.
 - PROCEDURE: `(eq? a b)`
   * Evaluates to 1 if `a` and `b` are both the exact same procedure.
 Otherwise it evaluates to `%`.
+- PROCEDURE: `(apply proc args)`
+  * Calls the procedure `proc` with arguments being each element of the proper list `args`.
+Evaluates to the result of the procedure.
 ### OPERATION PROCEDURES:
 - The first six procedures evaluate to the result of the operation.
 - PROCEDURE: (bitwise add): `(add x y)`